Getting people across your company to share content is a critical part of a successful employee advocacy program.

 Spotlight Departments/Employees in Your Company

 You can cast a spotlight on departments or specific employees in your company.
-This is a good way to both celebrate internal achievements and showcase company strengths across product development, culture, sales, and other areas.
-It also encourages sharing because it celebrates the work of the wider team.
+This is a good way to celebrate internal achievements.
+You can also showcase company strengths across product development, culture and sales.

 Build Guide/How-To Content